aegagros/lambda-boolean/README.md

 Other values are ordinarily considered `TRUE` or `FALSE` depending on the one or the other arbitrary calculation rule.
 For example, "Zero is true and everything else is false" (Shell style), or "Zero is false and everything else is true."
 (C style).
 As you can see, it is absolutely not a problem to define `TRUE` and `FALSE` in diametrically opposed ways.

-Therefore, `TRUE` and `FALSE` are typically defined as arbitrarily different values.

 The lambda calculus works differently.
 It adamantly insists on the idea that `TRUE` and `FALSE` are arbitrarily different functions.